release-engineering/pom-manipulation-ext/README.md

 ## Plugin Manipulation

-The extension can also override plugin versions using a similar pattern to dependencies.
+The extension can also align plugin versions and configuration using a similar pattern to dependencies.
 A remote plugin management pom can be specified.

     mvn install -DpluginManagement=org.jboss:jboss-parent:10

-This will apply all &lt;pluginManagement/&gt; versions from the remote pom, to the local pom.
+This will apply all &lt;pluginManagement/&gt; versions and configuratoin from the remote pom, to the local pom.
 Multiple remote plugin management poms can be specified on the command line using a comma separated list of GAVs.
 The first pom specified will be given the highest priority if conflicts occur.

     mvn install -DpluginManagement=org.company:pluginMgrA:1.0,org.company:pluginMgrB:2.0

+If there is an existing local configuration then it will be merged with the remote.
+The following configuration controls the precedence

+    -DpluginManagementPrecedence=[LOCAL|REMOTE]

+Default is `REMOTE` which means the remote configuration takes precedence over local.

 ## Property Override